 Breasts and Perimenopause

 Well that was a big awakening.
 No one told me this.
 In fact, aside from a few conversations overheard by my grandmothers and then my mom, it is never spoke about.
 All conversations with me lately have turned to breasts.
-I mean we barely got past puberty and boy, if you have had kids now our boobs get to go through another change and for over a decade?
+I mean we get to go through puberty either developed too fast and are uncomfortable with the new found attention and bodies or we beg to blossom.
+Then we move into the years where if you opt to have had kids have another metamorphosis.
+Just when we think our bodies are settling in, the next level of changes begins.
+Menopause seemed to be what happened when you got old.
 No wonder no one talks about this.
-My favorite visual someone used with me at a recent pop up was “rolling our breasts up like socks to stuff them into the bra.”
+My favorite visual someone used with me at a recent pop up was rolling our breasts up like socks to stuff them into the bra.

 - Always wear a supportive bra, especially when you work out.

 - Place a heating pad on your breasts or take a warm shower.

 - Limit items that contain caffeine, such as coffee and chocolate, since some women find caffeine makes the soreness worse.